CloudCannon/pagefind/CONTRIBUTING.md

 ## Test suite

+To run the integration test suite, from the root folder run `./test_interactive.sh`.
+This will give you a terminal interface to run tests and accept snapshot changes.

-To run the test suite, from the `pagefind` directory you can run `cargo test` for unit tests, or the `./test.sh` script for the integration suite.
+From the `pagefind` directory you can run `cargo test` for unit tests.

 For most changes unit tests are a nice to have, but integration tests are better.

-You can see the feature files inside `pagefind/features`.
-These use the Cucumber/Gherkin syntax for specifying tests.
+You can see the integration test files inside `pagefind/integration_tests`.
+These are written for, and run by, Toolproof.
-We don't currently have documentation of the steps available (WIP!), so the best bet is to find a test close to what you need, duplicate it, and modify it to fit.
+You can see documentation for this at https://toolproof.app/

 ## Manually testing

 For the UI packages, running `npm start` in either the `pagefind_ui/default` or `pagefind_ui/modular` directories will start serving a dev server with these UI libraries rendered on the page.
 Reload to automatically pull in any changes to files.

 Currently this does just stub out a Pagefind mock, so for anything more substantial you'll want to run `npm run build`, then build the main Pagefind package and test from there.

 To test the main package, run the `target/release/pagefind` file however you would normally run Pagefind, and use the assets it creates to test any dependent package.

 A quick way to get off the ground is to test using the `docs` site in this repo.
 Enter the `docs` directory and follow the given steps: